mkozienko/Gleb/README.md

-his folder contains all the important code (functions, types of statistical analysis, grapths, etc) we came up with during our research in more or less chronological order.
+This folder contains all the important code (functions, types of statistical analysis, grapths, etc) we came up with during our research in more or less chronological order.

 1) Masting0 -- MASTREE PLAYGROUND.Rmd